Relief road to tackle motorway congestion

 Its report suggests building a Western Strategic Route linking the two motorways, was well as widening parts of the M42.

-Ten options, including long- and short-term plans, have been put forward.
+Ten options, including long and short-term plans, have been put forward.

+- Midlands Live: Lorry fire shuts motorway exit; Authorities quizzed over repeated flash flooding problems

 The report said the Western Strategic Route could "shift around 20% of traffic travelling through the region from the M6 in the north and M5 in the south away from the motorways".